Listen to the Thought for the Week

-Perhaps Dr. Frankenstein was just misunderstood
+Perhaps Dr. Frankenstein Was Just Misunderstood

 In the past, we have discussed many aspects of Catholic bioethics as they apply to living human beings, born and unborn.
 Today, we find ourselves thinking about the human body, absent the eternal soul, that is, a corpse.

 There is something fundamentally unsettling about a dead body.
 It always seems small and empty, despite its physical size.
-Dead bodies are simultaneously sad, a little scary and depressing.
+Dead bodies are simultaneously sad, a little scary, and depressing.
 This seems to be a basic and foundational plank of the human psyche.
-The unease we feel around the dead is a primal emotion that transcends multiple cultures and historical era.
-Whether in Orthodox Judaism, Islam, Native American cultures and even secular atheism, dead bodies are respected, but also separated from the living and interred, that is, disposed of, quickly.
+The unease we feel around the dead is a primal emotion that transcends multiple cultures and historical eras.
+Whether in Orthodox Judaism, Islam, Native American cultures, and even secular atheism, dead bodies are respected, but also separated from the living and interred, that is, disposed of quickly.
 Just touching a dead body, or touching someone who has touched a dead body, renders an Orthodox Jew unclean and in need of ritual cleansing.
 Horror movies and ghosts aside, the dead are immediate and poignant reminders of our own mortality.
 This is not to completely discount ghosts.
 The human spirit is so vibrant and vital that it is unfathomable to believe it is completely gone after death.
-Beliefs about heaven and hell, an afterlife and lost spirits walking the earth abound throughout recorded history.
+Beliefs about heaven and hell, an afterlife, and lost spirits walking the earth abound throughout recorded history.

 - disinterring, disturbing, damaging, or otherwise treating a human corpse in an offensive manner